BaileeRice/Module20/README.md

 We will commuicating via Slack and planning to asses where we are Wednesday nights and plan out a time to meeet if needed.

 Breakdown of responsiblities
-* All Work done together for deliverable 1
+* All Wwrk done together for Deliverable 1